auQuiksilver/Apex-Framework/README.md

 3b.
 Do NOT run @Apex_cfg as a -mod or -servermod, leave it alone!

 3c.
 Enable -filePatching for your server (important!)
+Reference: https://community.bistudio.com/wiki/Arma_3_Startup_Parameters
 _______________
 4. Place    real_date_x64.dll     file in your servers ArmA 3 directory.
 Reference: https://i.imgur.com/ijdXgg6.png